-TCommander Bot was developed to run while you are not playing in the PC and do automatic task in behalf of you.
+TCommander Bot has been developed to run while you are not playing in the PC and do automatic tasks in behalf of you.
 So, it was not developed to be used with another web browser at the same time with the same travian account, otherwise it could malfunction due to wrong village activation and/or if you cancel tasks from external web browser .

 Also running TCommander with an external web browser at the same time is a suspicious behavior and can increase the risk of detection by Multihunters.
-So we recommend to click “STOP” button (this will logout TCommander from game server inmediatelly) while you are playing with any external web browser and then Click START button when you are done with your web browser.
+So we recommend to click “STOP” button while you are playing with any external web browser and then Click START button when you are done with your web browser.